 All of the Searcher's death moans, supposed to occur when killed.
 They can be only found in the game's files for Chapter 2's first pre-update build.
 Once Chapter 3 was released the Searchers' models were redesigned, one of their unused death moans was recycled for one of their current death sounds, while two more of their unused audio files were edited and used by the Swollen Searchers.

 Found in the game's files for Chapter 4, there are two unused sound files consisting of just loud beeps.
 Judging by their file names, both sound files are placeholders.

-First introduced for Chapter 2's release, there is a vintage-styled music (titled "You Left Me in a Heartbeat") used for the projector that turns on automatically inside the theater location in Chapter 1.
+First introduced for Chapter 2's release, along with Chapter 1's first remastered update.
+There is a vintage-styled music (titled "You Left Me in a Heartbeat") used for the projector that turns on automatically inside the theater location in Chapter 1.
 It was also used for replacing the "Hellfire Follies" music in the theater location, which is previously used back in the other location.
 Upon the release of Chapter 4, the music was ultimately replaced by the cartoonish whistle.

 This scary Easter egg, bearing a sign reading "WANDERING IS A TERRIBLE SIN", is placed on the walls of rooms you can't legitimately get into without using teleport hacks or glitches.
 This sprite was found in Boris and the Dark Survival game files.
 Wandering Sin doesn't appear in older updates from the previous two chapters and later added following the initial release of Chapter 3.
 It's oddly called "lamp" in the game files.